Female education: People's Republic (1949–present)

 Between the years 1931 and 1945, the percent of uneducated women was over 90%, and most of the women who were educated had only completed the elementary level.

-In the 1950s, after the establishment of People Republic China, the government started a civilization project.
+In the 1950s, after the establishment of the People's Republic of China, the government started a civilization project.
 It enabled large amounts of uneducated women to learn basic writing and calculation.
 This project raised the proportion of educated women.
 It was promoted not only in cities but also in rural area.
 Villages had their own elementary schools.
 Instead of only taking care of children and chores at home, middle-aged women had chances to learn writing and reading in local schools.

-In the 1980s, Chinese central government passed a new education law, which required local governments to promote 9-year obligation education nationwide The new education law guaranteed education rights until middle school.
+In the 1980s, Chinese central government passed a new education law, which required local governments to promote 9-year obligation education nationwide.
+The new education law guaranteed education rights until middle school.
 Before the 1960s, female enrollment in elementary school was 20%.
-20 years after publishment of education law, in the year 1995, this percentage had increased to 98.2%.
-By 2003, proportion of female who dropped from middle school decreased to 2.49%.
+20 years after publishing this education law, in the year 1995, this percentage had increased to 98.2%.
+By 2003, the proportion of female who dropped from middle school decreased to 2.5%.